-There’s a myth that competitive athletes need meat and dairy to succeed, but according to long-time plant-based athletes, competitive runners Rick and Laura Bruess of Boulder, Colorado, nothing could be further from the truth.
+There’s a myth that competitive athletes need meat and dairy to succeed, but according to long-time plant-based, vegan runners Rick and Laura Bruess of Boulder, Colorado, nothing could be further from the truth.

 Rick, 58, and Laura, 57, told Plant-Based Cooking recently that they’re in good health and take no medications.
 Laura’s athletic achievements, fueled by nothing but plants and plant-based foods, speak for themselves.

 For women her age, Laura holds five current American records for 10,000m, 15,000m, 20,000m, 25,000m and 10mile races, the Mid-America Indoor and Colorado Records for 1500m and 3000m, and the Outdoor Record for the 3000m and the mile.
 In 2017, she was the National 10K road race champion, and in 2016, the National Indoor Champion for the 1500m and 3000m.
 She won the 10,000m silver medal at the 2012 World Championships, holds the all-time Bolder Boulder record for 55-year-old women and won the Boulder Backroads Marathon three times.

 During the first hour of the USATF (USA Track & Field) Championship 25,000m race in Oregon in September, 2017, Laura achieved the national one hour record, which is based on distance rather than time.
 She held that record briefly until another female runner bested her by just 73 meters.

 Laura hopes to regain the one-hour national record at the USATF (USA Track & Field) New England Hour Run Masters Invitational in Massachusetts in September.